-PRIORITY: Protection and enhancement of the green, natural and historic environment
+PRIORITY 2: Protection and enhancement of the green, natural and historic environment

-2.4 A fundamental, cross cutting priority protecting and enhancing the borough's existing green spaces recognises their value to residents, visitors and investors and their significance in supporting health and wellbeing and the balanced growth of the borough.
+3.4 A fundamental, cross cutting priority protecting and enhancing the borough's existing green spaces recognises their value to residents, visitors and investors and their significance in supporting health and well being and the balanced growth of the borough.
 Significant erosion of green space will reduce the sustainability, climate resilience and liveability of the borough, and will be resisted.
 The boroughs network of green areas also provide access to a biodiverse rich natural environment, and support a growing network of pedestrian and cycleways.
-The Council's significant land holdings give control over many areas of green space and the designation of 'green guarantee' sites has already had an influential role in driving this priority.
+The Council's significant land holdings give control over many areas of green space and the designation of 'green guarantee' sites have already had an influential role in driving this priority.

-- Ensure new developments are designed to reflect the boroughs role as a 'Forest Community'; - Provide access to green space for all residents; - Protect urban green spaces, create new accessible green spaces and Local Nature Reserves; - Invest in the quality and coverage of biodiversity on and around new developments; and - Maximising greening developments to help address climate change and improve health and wellbeing. - 2.5 Key policies: S1, S2, NE1, NE2, NE3, NE4, NE5, NE6, NE7, Cl2, Cl3, HE1, HE2, HE3, HE4, HE5, HE6 and HE7
+- Ensure new developments are designed to reflect the boroughs role as a 'Forest Community'; - Provide access to green space for all residents; - Protect Local Nature Reserves, urban green spaces and create new accessible green spaces; - Invest in the quality and coverage of biodiversity on and around new developments; and - Maximising greening developments to help address climate change and improve health and wellbeing. - 3.5 Key policies: S1, S2, NE1, NE2, NE3, NE4, NE5, NE6, NE7, CI2, CI3, HE1, HE2, HE3, HE4, HE5, HE6 and HE7